aczura2024/SQL_Project_Data_Job_Analysis/README.md

 # The Analysis
-Each of the 5 queries was aimed at answering a different question.
+Each of the 5 queries was aimed at answering a different question relating to the data analytics job market in Canada.
 Below I give a description of how each question is answered.